Hope College is committed to providing an educational environment free from discrimination based on sex.

 - TITLE IX COORDINATOR

-Sara Dorer serves as the Title IX coordinator, compliance officer and interim ADA/504 coordinator.
+Taylor Sinclair serves as the Senior Director for Equity and Compliance and is the designated Title IX Coordinator and ADA/Section 504 Coordinator.
 She is responsible for overseeing and monitoring all Title IX compliance at Hope College.
-This includes implementation of Hope College’s Sexual Harassment and Assault Policy, leading the Title IX Advisory Team, and involvement in training and prevention.
 She acts with independence and authority free of conflicts of interest.
-Victims/survivors of sexual harassment or sexual misconduct may choose to file a grievance based on campus policy through the online reporting form or by contacting Sara Dorer.
+Victims/survivors of sexual harassment or sexual misconduct may choose to file a grievance based on campus policy through the online reporting form or by contacting Taylor Sinclair.

 - CAMPUS SAFETY